crewmeister/java-coding-challenge/README.md

 - Submit completed project via the Greenhouse link in the email received from the Recruitment Manager
 - Please send us a link to a github repo that with the solution
 - Please do not submit zipped files
-- Please do not submit via email to the challenge@crewmeister.com